r-LoliconsUnite/LoliconsUnite-stylesheet/README.md

 - Fixed removed comments' red background in night mode
 - Fixed text indent of new messages notification
 - Fixed rules page background margins
-- Make post bottom border less noticable in dark mode
+- Make post bottom border less noticeable in dark mode

 # License
 The code is Unlicensed and in public domain